Introduction

 Several factors may have contributed to the recent cases of botulism cases in Europe (Fig.2):

 • Changing Food Consumption Patterns: There’s a growing trend towards consuming artisanal, homemade, and traditionally preserved foods.
-While these foods offer unique flavors and cultural experiences, they can pose a higher risk if not prepared with strict adherence to safety
+While these foods offer unique flavors and cultural experiences, they can pose a higher risk if not prepared with strict adherence to safety guidelines.

 • Lack of awareness: A lack of awareness about safe food handling and preservation practices, particularly among younger generations or those new to home food preservation, can increase the risk of botulism.